laksh1107/blue-green-deployment/README.md

 ## CI/CD Workflow

 * Code is pushed to GitHub
-* GitHub Actions pipeline is triggered
+* Jenkin pipeline is triggered
 * Application is built and deployed to ECS
 * New version is deployed in green environment
 * Traffic can be switched after validation